lexibank/tlopo/out/vol3/chapter11.md

-The POc reconstructions &ast;(q)alipa and &ast;lalipa are problematic both semantically and formally.
-The nut described in the Drehet gloss is not readily recognisable; the Mangap reflex is glossed Terminalia catappa, the Kwara'ae lnocarpus fagifer, and the rest, all NNG or MM, 'canarium almond'.
+The POc reconstructions _&ast;(q)alipa_ and _&ast;lalipa_ are problematic both semantically and formally.
+The nut described in the Drehet gloss is not readily recognisable; the Mangap reflex is glossed Terminalia catappa, the Kwara'ae Inocarpus fagifer, and the rest, all NNG or MM, 'canarium almond'.
 The principal formal difficulty is the initial consonant.
-Drehet has accreted n-, reflecting the PAdm article &ast;na, and points to POc initial &ast;q- or the absence of an initial consonant ([Ross 1988](../references.md#source-Ross1988): 340-341), i.e. &ast;(q)alip, as do the Tami and Numbami reflexes.
-The other North New Guinea forms and Kwara'ae (SES) reflect a variant &ast;lalip.
-The Minigir and Tolai reflexes reflect a variant in g-, rather than expected tk- reflecting &ast;q-.
-Finally, the Drehet, Mangap and Tolai forms point to the presence of a final vowel, and Tolai attests to -a,6 but Kwara'ae unexpectedly lacks the final syllable.
+Drehet has accreted _n-_, reflecting the PAdm article _&ast;na_, and points to POc initial _&ast;q-_ or the absence of an initial consonant ([Ross 1988](../references.md#source-Ross1988): 340-341), i.e. _&ast;(q)alip_, as do the Tami and Numbami reflexes.
+The other North New Guinea forms and Kwara'ae (SES) reflect a variant _&ast;lalip_.
+The Minigir and Tolai reflexes reflect a variant in _g-_, rather than expected †_k-_ reflecting _&ast;q-_.
+Finally, the Drehet, Mangap and Tolai forms point to the presence of a final vowel, and Tolai attests to _-a_,[^6] but Kwara'ae unexpectedly lacks the final syllable.
 If this term did indeed denote the canarium nut, then it may be that cultivars of this culturally significant item have been propagated from one location to another, and the term for them has been borrowed at the same time.

 <a id="p-317"></a>